kmanpearl/7712_alignment_and_assembly/README.md

 The program only accepts DNA sequences reads containing the letters ATGC.
 Any other characters, such as those used to represent ambiguos base pairs, will raise an exception.

-The default length to use when creating kmers is `15`.
+The default length to use when creating kmers is `30`.
-This value should be changed to `5` with the argument `-kmer_size` if you are running on the files in `test_data`.
-If the length of kmer is shorter than the smallest sequence read it will raise an exception.
+This value can be changed with the argument `-kmer_size` If the length of kmer is shorter than the smallest sequence read it will raise an exception.
 Choice of kmer length should reflect the similarity between sequences.
 For sequences with more variation, a smaller k value will be more likely to capture all alignments.
-For sequences with little variation a larger k value will reduce the number of sequences selected for alignment and thus the runtime of the program.
+For sequences with little variation, a larger k value will be more stringent in its selection criteria.
+This reduces the number of sequences selected for alignment, thus the runtime of the program.

 The default scoring scheme used is `+1` for a match and `-1` for a mis-match or gap.
 These can be changed using the optional arguments `-match_score`, `-mismatch_score`, and `-gap_score`, respectively.